richard-miller/2019-07-24-intro-to-python/index.md

 {% comment %}
 ACCESSIBILITY

-Modify the block below if there are any barriers to accessibility or special instructions.
 {% endcomment %}
 <p id="accessibility">
   <strong>Accessibility:</strong> We are committed to making this workshop accessible to everybody.